Hi there. Welcome to my blog – for my brief auto biography, scroll down, otherwise:

 So, the next time, I modified my answer, and said I’d like to be a nurse.
 That went down a little better, since I came from a family of nurses.
 So, since that seemed like an acceptable answer, that’s what I always said from then on.
 But I didn’t really want to be a nurse.
 I wanted to be a gypsy.

 Now, my lifelong ambition is hopefully about to come true.
-We are packing up our house and giving most of our belongings away to charity, in preparation for our departure on our 40′ sailing yacht; bound for SE Asia, via Oman and wherever else.
+We are packing up our house in Kuwait and giving most of our belongings away to charity, in preparation for our departure on our 40′ sailing yacht; bound for SE Asia, via Oman and wherever else.
 Note how I say ‘bound for’, rather than going to.
 It’s bad luck and tempting fate to say with any certainty that you are ‘going somewhere’.
 Just listen to the announcements next time you board a plane!
 ANyway… the point is, the countdown is on.
 We are gonna be gypsies (Insh’Allah)!

 [April 2011] It’s been 6 months since I wrote the first ‘About’ – so that means maybe 6 months since I started keeping my blog.
 Everything I wrote below still stands.
 But there’s more.
 I’m doing two other modules now – H807 (Innovations) and H800 (Current Practices) – and they’re being filed under the correct categories over there on the right (usually) >>>>>>